antor44/livestream_video/README.md

 -   **Subtitle Generation:** Automatically create `.srt` subtitle files from local media files.
 -   **Subtitle Video Editor:** Integrated tool to cut and merge video segments, ideal for creating multilingual subtitles or refining timing.
 -   **Timeshift:** A fully configurable timeshift feature, exclusive to the VLC player.
--   **Timeshift Recording:** Save and merge selected video segments directly from the timeshift buffer.
+-   **Timeshift Recording:** Save and merge selected video segments directly from the timeshift buffer using the integrated video saver tool.
 -   **Broad Service Support:** Access a wide range of video services through `streamlink` or `yt-dlp`.
+-   **VAD Support:** Integrated Voice Activity Detection based on the powerful, license-free Silero model to improve transcription segmentation by cutting audio during silences.
 -   **Multi-Platform:** Compatible with Linux, macOS, and Windows (via WSL2).

 ### Online Translation with Google Gemini API